 For example, a sting on your forearm may cause the entire arm to swell, or a sting on your foot may cause swelling up to your knee.
 When you have a large local reaction, it’s important to schedule an appointment at AIR Care for an allergy evaluation.

 Reactions to stinging ants are different from bees, hornets, and wasps.
 Stinging ants cause an itchy lump at the sting site, which develops a blister in about four hours.
 When the blister heals, it may leave a scar.
 Additionally, if the blister breaks, you have a high risk of developing an infection.

 Stinging insects are one of the most common causes of anaphylactic reactions.
 When this occurs, you have a body-wide response to the venom, causing:

 Anaphylaxis is a life-threatening allergic reaction that requires an immediate shot of epinephrine and emergency medical attention.

 You can develop allergies to other insects in your environment, including mosquitoes, bedbugs, and fleas.
 If you’re allergic to these insects, your localized reaction is larger and itchier than the normal reaction.
 You may also develop bruising or hives.
 Though uncommon, anaphylaxis is possible.

 You’ll get relief from your immediate symptoms with oral antihistamines and topical treatments such as hydrocortisone or calamine lotion.
 You’ll also undergo a skin-prick test, intradermal test, or blood test to accurately identify the insect causing your allergy.

-With the potential for a severe reaction, Dr. Herrscher often recommends venom immunotherapy to desensitize your immune system and prescribes an EpiPenⓇ so you’re prepared to give yourself a shot of epinephrine.
+With the potential for a severe reaction, Dr. Herrscher and Dr. Saifi often recommend venom immunotherapy to desensitize your immune system and prescribes an EpiPenⓇ so you’re prepared to give yourself a shot of epinephrine.